rhartvik/tf-keras-demo/README.md

 ## Models

 A very simple model is created to effectively perform a linear regression.

+In the demo, we start with a very simple model, see how it performs on a small amount of data, and improve the model.
+The steps shown in the demo are tagged with demo-x.

 ## Authors